Top of Page

 Track record of initiatives in IIJ's own data centers.

-IIJ's electricity consumption at its own data centers in FY2022 increased by 31% year-on-year due to the expansion of its business scale and increased utilization of its own data centers associated with the consolidation of data centers leased from other companies, though, Scope 1 and 2 greenhouse gas emissions (own emissions) decreased by 25% year-on-year due to initiatives such as achieving 100% renewable energy utilization at the Matsue Data Center.
+IIJ's electricity consumption at its own data centers in FY2023 increased by 27% year-on-year mainly due to the expansion of its business scale and increased utilization of its own data centers associated with the consolidation of data centers leased from other companies, though, Scope 1 and 2 greenhouse gas emissions (own emissions) decreased by 4% year-on-year mainly due to initiatives such as continuously achieving 100% renewable energy utilization at the Matsue Data Center and procuring non-fossil fuel certificates.

-Electricity consumption of own DCs and Scope 1 & 2 GHG emission
+IIJ Electricity consumption of own DCs and Scope 1 & 2 GHG emission (Non-consolidated basis)

 Electricity consumption of own DSs <br />and Scope 1 & 2 GHG